Owner's Field Manual·Vol. 01·Chapter 05

 When to hire it out

-If you do not want to be the one saying no — or you are unsure whether your criteria comply with fair housing law — handing screening to a property manager is often cheaper than learning through a bad placement.
-A full eviction in Tarrant County typically runs $2,000–$3,000 in fees and lost rent before you account for the turn cost on the other side.
+If you do not want to be the one saying no, or you are unsure whether your criteria comply with fair housing law, handing screening to a property manager is often cheaper than learning through a bad placement.
+A full eviction in Tarrant County typically runs $2,000 to $3,000 in fees and lost rent before you account for the turn cost on the other side.

 A licensed property manager carries professional screening systems and E&O insurance, and has processed enough applications to know what a yellow flag looks like before it becomes a red one.
 If this is your first rental or you have had a problem tenant before, it is worth the conversation.